jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

+See the README-AGENT.txt for immediate usage instructions.

 ---------------------------------
 >>                             <<
 >>>      Jeyzer Recorder      <<<
 >>                             <<
 ---------------------------------

+Jeyzer Recorder collects the activity of your Java servers and stores it in a black box - the JZR recording - to be analyzed with the Jeyzer Analyzer.

-Jeyzer Recorder is initially a light weight Java thread dump collector.
+Jeyzer Recorder was initially a light weight Java thread dump collector.
-Its advanced versions permit to get process and system information as well as applicative data and events.
+Its advanced version permits today to get process and system information as well as applicative data and events.

 Thread dumps are helpful for production monitoring, customer support and R&D services to get snapshots of server activities.
 A sequence of thread dumps will for example permit to identify performance bottlenecks, contention points, deadlocks and even memory outage problems or concurrency issues.
 In a more advanced manner, when executed over long time period, it permits to collect statistics on the server usage and establish application profiling.

-To skip the tedious and quite technical analysis of the thread dumps, use the Jeyzer Analyzer to generate JZR reports.
+In its advanced form - the Jeyzer Agent Recorder - the additional collected data permit to correlate technical figures (CPU, memory, GC..) and applicative events with the internal threading activity of the monitored process.

+The black box analysis is performed with the Jeyzer Analyzer and translated into a JZR report.
 JZR reports will show the Java process activity in a comprehensive and human readable manner, highlighting any technical problem or performance issue as well as providing statistics and profiling figures and charts.
 JZR reports are Excel files.

+The black box analysis can also be performed at runtime by the Jeyzer Monitor.
+In this case, the JZR report will be generated if a critical event is detected and dispatched through the rights channels (email, JIRA, web).

-It requires Java 7 or above.
+Jeyzer Recorder requires Java 7 or above.

 For more info, please refer to : https://jeyzer.org/jeyzer-recorder